denisenepraunig/sapui5-hanaxs-examples/todoapp/README.md

 ## App info
 This is a Todo app with CRUD support for XSODATA with the SAPUI5 OData Model version 2.

+The app needs to be hosted inside an HANA instance as an XS-app.

 ### App package name
 The app is called **todoapp**.
 Please make sure to create the same package name or replace it with your package name.